scottkumor/Password-Generator/README.md

 # Password Generator
 A web-app allowing for random character generation to use as a new password.
-Includes the ability to integrate a capital letter, a special character, and a numbner for websites that require it.
+Includes the ability to integrate a capital letter, a special character, and a number for websites that require it.

 ## Instructions
 - Manually enter a number between 8 and 128 or select a number with the provided arrow controls to determine the length of your password.